ionic-team/ionic-e2e-example/README.md

 One of the benefits of this stack compared to popular tools like [Cypress.io](https://cypress.io) is that it can test your actual native app, the same app that you'll ship to end users, but with a similar test authoring API.

+## Developing Tests

+One of the benefits to Web Native development is the ability to build most of your app in a browser.
+End-to-end testing should be no different.
+To facilitate this, we've provided a develop mode that connects to a running `ionic serve` or other dev server:

+`SERVE_PORT=8100 npm run ionic-e2e:develop`

+Where `SERVE_PORT` is the port your local dev server is running.
+The default is `8100`

+This will start a web-based test development server in Chrome and watch for changes to your tests so you can rapidly develop them.

 ## Running Tests

+To run your tests on actual native devices and emulators/simulators, use the following commands:

 Before running tests, native binaries for iOS (if on Mac) and Android need to be built.
 Run: